bcCOVID-19group/bcCOVID-19group-site/content/post/2021-11-24-report/index.md

   report](/post/2021-11-24-report/slides-2021-11-24.pdf) on the status of COVID-19 in British Columbia (November 24, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
-In the video accompanying this report (to appear), [Dr.  Eric Cytrynbaum](/authors/cytryn/) walks you through these results and highlights the take home messages.

 url_slides: "slides-2021-11-24.pdf"